If you can measure it, you can improve it!

 Why should you subscribe?

-The newsletter is free — you don’t need to subscribe to read it — but if you are subscribed, every new edition will be emailed directly to your inbox about every two weeks.
-You can unsubscribe anytime you want, an unsubscribe link is included in each email you receive.
+The newsletter is free and you don’t need to subscribe to read it — but if you are subscribed, every new issue will be emailed directly to your inbox every two weeks, about 22 issues per year.

 About me